Two Pink Peonies

 🥣 How to make these cookies (step by step guide)

-Stir in the chocolate chips with a large spoon.
-Form the dough into tall ovals (instead of round circles) with about 2 tablespoons of dough each.
+Stir in the chocolate chips with a large spoon (image 3).
+Form the dough into balls.
 Chill the dough for at least one hour in your refrigerator.

-Bake the dough on a dark baking sheet (either greased or lined with parchment paper, NOT wax paper) for 10 to 12 minutes at 350 degrees.
-Edges should be golden brown.
+Add six cookies per baking sheet with enough room to spread (image 4) and bake for 11 to 13 minutes at 350 degrees.
+You will know the cookies are done when the edges are golden brown.
 Let the cookies rest for at least 10 minutes before transferring to a cooling rack.

 👩🏻🍳 Tips